 - focal/segmental hypoechoic regions (in oedema) or hyperechoic regions (in haemorrhage)

-- mass like change
+- mass-like change

 CT is a sensitive modality for evaluation of the renal tract, able to assess for renal calculi, gas, perfusion defects, collections and obstruction.
 Unfortunately, it does have a significant radiation burden and should be used sparingly, especially in young patients.

 There is usually no need for a three or four phase CT IVP (CT urography).
 A single 45-90 second post-contrast scan usually suffices, although clinical acumen may be necessary to choose the best contrast phase 1,3.
 For example, if renal colic is suspected then a non-contrast scan is often required to assess for renal calculi.
-If renal ischaemia is suspected than an arterial scan (15-25 seconds) is ideal to assess perfusion 3.
+If renal ischaemia is suspected then an arterial scan (15-25 seconds) is ideal to assess perfusion 3.